 Cover Cold Floors

-Bare floors, especially timber or tiles, can really sap the warmth out of a room.
-Put down rugs where you can, especially in bedrooms and living areas.
+A cold floor, especially timber or tiles, will pull the warmth out of a room.
+Put rugs where you can, especially in bedrooms and lounge rooms.

 Not only do they make rooms feel cosier, but they also help insulate against heat loss.
 In older homes, underfloor insulation paired with rugs can significantly improve indoor temperatures.